remotework1/LavondaTalbertIT1025/Lab7/readme.md

 ### Executive Summary

+##### This module helps the student to become familiar with the advanteges of using file/folder compression.
+Defining the Object Oriented Programming (OOP) paradigm and practice creating and diagramming Lucidchart software.

 #### File Compression

 ##### a.
 The purpose of file compression are zipped files that take up less storage space and can transfer quickly to other computers.
 A zip file is a way of grouping or archving one or more files so they act as one smaller file.